 Most major airlines fly into SFO.
 You can use Tripadvisor to check fares and compare prices, but don't stop there.
 Did you know that Southwest Airlines and Jet Blue don't participate in any of the fare-comparison sites?
-Always check their prices separately by going directly to their website.
+Always check their prices separately by going directly to their websites.

 SFO is about 13 miles south of the city center.
 To get to downtown San Francisco from there, you can take public transportation, catch a shuttle, hail a taxi or drive yourself:

-Hotel Shuttles: Only hotels near the airport offer this service.
+Only hotels near the airport offer this service.
 Ask ahead if they provide shuttle service and meet them at the center island of the Departures/Ticketing Level roadway.

 A far more relaxing way to get to your destination from the airport, commercial shuttle companies and limos will drop you wherever you need to go.
 You can catch door-to-door airport shuttles on the Departures/Ticketing Level at SFO by going to the roadway center island outside any terminal.

 If you'd prefer to have a reservation, pre-arranged shuttles pick up at Courtyards 1 and 4 of the Domestic Terminals and Courtyards A and G at the International Terminal (on the Arrivals/Baggage Claim Level).

-Drive Yourself: You can get to the centralized car rental area from any terminal, but think before you choose this option.
+You can get to the centralized car rental area from any terminal, but think before you choose this option.
 San Francisco is small enough that you may not need an automobile to get around.
 Finding parking can be aggravating at the best of times and most hotels charge $20 or more a night for parking in addition to your room cost.
 Unless you're going out of town every day or need to get out to less-touristed parts of the city, you may be better off to skip the car.
 Or just rent one at an in-town location for the day or two you do need it (if you're going to Napa for the day, for instance).

 If you need them, you can rent accessible minivans with ramps or lifts, scooters and wheelchairs from Wheelchair Getaways.
 They'll pick you up and drop you off at the airport.

-Getting to San Francisco from Other Popular Locations
+Getting to San Francisco From Other Locations

-Getting to San Francisco by Car: Many San Francisco visitors come in automobiles.
-The most common approaches are: I-80 West from Sacramento and Lake Tahoe, I-280 or US Hwy 101 North from San Jose and US Hwy 101 South from Northern California.
+- Many San Francisco visitors come in automobiles.
+The most common approaches are I-80 West from Sacramento and Lake Tahoe, I-280 or US Hwy 101 North from San Jose and US Hwy 101 South from Northern California.